akhilnasim1123/Teachers-Directory/README.md

 6. Room Number
 7. Subjects (separated by `,` or `|`)

-## 🤝 Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.